This article may contain affiliate links, and we may be compensated for qualifying purchases made after clicking on them.

 - Poor remote LCD resolution

 The Dog Expedition TC1 Border Patrol GPS System and Remote Trainer combine the remote training capabilities of the last two options and the highly desirable GPS fencing system that many pet owners are turning to today.
-The unit establishes a wireless GPS containment zone up to 400 acres without signal loss or interruptions due to its GPS technology.
+The unit establishes a wireless fence up to 400 acres without signal loss or interruptions due to its GPS technology.
 The boundary zone is fully adjustable with the minimum radius being 15 yards, but keep in mind that the shape is always a circle.

 With 50 levels of static stimulation, tone, and vibration options the collar can be fully adjusted to warn, correct, and track your dog as he figures out the boundaries of his territory.
 The remote has a 2.4 inch LCD color display that is user-friendly, although the resolution is a bit blurry.
 This doesn’t seem to interfere with the tracking abilities of the collar so you can rest assured that if your best friend takes off without you, you’ll be able to reunite with him easily.